coralproject/ask-docs/docs_dir/products/askuserguide.md

 ## Why use Ask?

-Journalists often use forms to invite suggestions, tips, ideas for their stories.
+Journalists often use forms to invite suggestions, tips, or ideas for their stories.
 Ask builds on existing tools in a number of ways:

 Better for journalism:
 * **Ask encourages more people to respond to your form.** The Gallery feature makes it easy to showcase the best responses, applying the psychological principle of ['Social Proof'](http://www.obanalytics.com/images/Cialdini_2001.pdf) to journalistic practice.
 * **Ask allows journalists to tag and search responses to follow up.**<br/>
-* **Ask maintains the text of the original submission.** Editors can edit submissions for length, clarity, grammar while maintaining the reader's response.<br/>
+* **Ask maintains the text of the original submission.** Editors can edit submissions for length, clarity, grammar while maintaining the reader's original response.<br/>
 * **Data visualizations based on submissions are easy to build using the API** <br/><br/>

-Improved Design and Accessibility:
+Improved design and accessibility:
 * **Ask forms are fully compatible across devices.**
-* **Ask form designs are fully customizable.** By utilizing a script tag, it automatically matches your site design.
+* **Ask form designs are fully customizable.** By utilizing a script tag, Ask automatically matches your site design.
 * **Ask forms are fully accessible.**<br/><br/>

 More efficient response management: